RamaEdge/ghostMesh/docs/LLM_Explainer.md

 ## Overview

 The LLM Explainer Service is a core component of GhostMesh that generates intelligent, context-aware explanations for security alerts using local Large Language Model (LLM) integration via llama.cpp.
-This service replaces hardcoded rule-based explanations with dynamic, AI-powered interpretations that adapt to different user types and alert contexts.
+This service provides dynamic, AI-powered interpretations that adapt to different user types and alert contexts.

+## Status: ✅ IMPLEMENTED AND OPERATIONAL

+**Linear Issue:** THE-67
+**Implementation Date:** September 13, 2025
+**Service Name:** `explainer`
+**Container:** `ghostmesh-explainer`

 ## Architecture